-The period or consumption year covered by the current analysis is October 2011 - September 2012 for the agricultural and agropastoral livelihood zones, and July 2011 - June 2012 for the pastoral zone.
-The analysis is for one cercle (or district) per livelihood zone, the cercle where the original HEA baseline was carried out.
+The period or consumption year covered by the current analysis is October 2011 - September 2012 for the Mangalme agropastoral zone and July 2011 - June 2012 for the Salal pastoral zone and the Moundjoura agropastoral zone (where the pastoral component is more important than the agricultural component of livelihoods).
+The analysis is for one departement (district) per livelihood zone, the district where the original HEA baseline was carried out.